BeatriceVaienti/dsml_project/README.md

 ## `evaluate_bert.py`: Hyperparameter Tuning and Evaluation with Grid Search
 Hyperparameter tuning is performed using `evaluate_bert.py` with a grid search over predefined values for learning rates, batch sizes, and epochs.
 Each configuration is evaluated on the validation set, and the best-performing parameters are recorded.
 Results are saved in the `hyperparameters_log` folder.
 Due to the computational cost of hyperparameter tuning, we opted to perform the evaluation with a simple train-validation split of 20%, without k-fold cross-validation.
+In particular, the full labelled dataset was split into train, test and evaluation.
+The test dataset was the one used to calculate the accuracy in the logs, the evaluation dataset was employed to obtain the scores and confusion matrix with the best hyperparameters.

 To conduct hyperparameter tuning and evaluation, run:
 ```bash